sabrinachowdhuryoshin/Python-AI-Face-Detection-App/README.md

 - To detect faces in an image, simply change the name of the image from the `trained_face_data` variable and choose an image from the `media` folder.
 The application will display the image with the detected faces outlined in muiltple random colors.

 - To detect faces in a video, simply change the name of the video from the `trained_face_data` variable and choose a video from the `media` folder.
-The application will play the video with the detected faces outlined in in muiltple random colors.
-To stop the video feed, poress the `q` button.
+The application will play the video with the detected faces outlined in muiltple random colors.
+To stop the video feed, press the `q` button.

-- To detect faces in a live webcam feed, just run the module.
+- To detect faces in a live webcam feed, simply run the python module,  `python face_detector_from_webcam.py`.
 The application will open your computer's default camera and begin detecting faces in real-time.
-To stop the webcam feed, poress the `q` button.
+To stop the webcam feed, press the `q` button.

 # Customization
 This application can be easily customized to suit specific use cases.
 To do so, you can modify the individual `.py` files to include additional functionality, or modify the `haarcascade_frontalface_default.xml` file to train the model on a different set of faces.